mvcds/brave-clojure/10/readme.md

 Useful for creating global names that should refer to different values in different contexts.

-A dynamic var requires the `^:dynamic` keyword and earmuffs.
+A dynamic var requires the `^:dynamic` keyword and **earmuffs** (as they indicate that a symbol is intended for rebinding).

 `(def ^:dynamic *notification-address* "dobby@elf.org")`

-It's possible to rebind the value of a var similat to `let`
+It's possible to rebind the value of a var similar to `let`

 `(binding [*name* "value"] ...)`

+(Aparently, `binding` does not work between threads)

 Usually, dynamic vars are used to name a resource that one or more functions target (through arguments) or to configure code.

-It's possible to "capture" a value within a function using `set!`, a bit like if it you were setting a value BUT to a variable outside of the function. **Kind like `out` in C#**
+It's possible to "capture" a value within a function using `set!`, a bit like if it you were setting a value BUT to a variable outside of the function. **Kind like `out` in C#**.

+When using `set!`, a way to know if a value has been captured is using `thread-bound?`.

 > Altering the var root